ravindra-mishra/ravindra-mishra.github.io/content/blogs/sitecore-marketplace-app-nextjs-shadcn-fullstack-guide-part-2.md

 #### 2. Configure your application

 * Select **Extensions points** which you want to enable for your application, (you can also configure landing page for each extension points)
-  In this example, we select Standalone and Page Context Panel.
+  In this example, we are selecting Standalone and Page Context Panel.
-* **API Access**: Select which Sitecore Cloud products your app can use ( currently only XMC / SitecoreAI is present, but more can be added in future)
+* **API Access**: Select the Sitecore Cloud products where your app can be installed.
+Currently, only XMC and SitecoreAI are available, but additional options may be added in the future.

   ![Selecting Sitecore Cloud products for API Access in Marketplace App](/uploads/image-selecting-sitecore-cloud-products-for-api-access-in-marketplace-app.jpg "Selecting Sitecore Cloud products for API Access in Marketplace App")
 * **Deployment URL**: Since we are in the development stage, running our app locally, enter “https://localhost:3000” as input.